zhang416/afmpb/install.md

 > make
 > make install
 ```
-For users who use AFMPB on distributed memory computers, HPX-5 currently specifies two
+For users who use DAFMPB on distributed memory computers, HPX-5 currently specifies two
 network interfaces to choose from:
 1. the `ISend/IRecv` interface with the MPI transport
 2. the _Put-with-completion_ (PWC) interface with the Photon transport.